balzamas/covidmeasure/Documents/README.md

 When partial is set, it's open, but with limitations/restrictions.
 Comment what are the limitations.
 If introduced gradually, document it in the same record (e.g. "From March 10: 10 people allowed, from March 21: 5 people allowed.")

+####None
+When a measure was never active or it was revoked, you can set a record to None.
+It's shown as a white bar in the chart.
+Please do this when a measure never was in place, so visitors see if this topic was already researched by us.

 #####For example
 Restaurant without partial set: